2022 Winter Olympics: Reactions

 The IOC remained relatively neutral regarding the letter from CECC or the boycott.
 The IOC negotiated with the Chinese government on specific protocols to ensure the Olympic Games ran smoothly, such as providing unrestricted internet access to foreign journalists.

 From China's perspective, the United States was "politicizing sports" with the Biden Boycott of the 2022 Beijing Winter Olympics.
-The Chinese Ministry of Foreign Affairs spokesperson, Zhao Lijian, accused the United States of violating the spirit of political neutrality endorsed in the Olympic Charter, emphasizing that an Olympic game should not be a place for political posturing and manipulation.
+The Chinese Ministry of Foreign Affairs spokesperson, Zhao Lijian, accused the United States of violating the spirit of political neutrality endorsed in the Olympic Charter, emphasising that an Olympic game should not be a place for political posturing and manipulation.
 China announced that the United States was not yet officially invited by the host committee; thus, the United States should not have initiated the boycott in the first place.